Rohitpandey357/Js-and-Jquery-Projects/README.md

 # js-and-jquery-projects
-Learn javascript and jquery bu building projects
+Learn javascript and jquery by building projects

 1. FAQ Slider
 Make a FAQ Slider with the help of jquery.